Compare credit cards

 That is, unless you have a 0% balance transfer credit card.

 These cards are a great tool for clearing debt - they have a set period where no interest is charged on your balance.
-In other words, every penny you pay will lower your debt.
+In other words, every penny you pay will lower the amount you owe.

-What’s more the 0% periods on offer are significant, with terms available of over 30 months.
+What’s more, the 0% deals on offer are significant, with terms available of over two years.

-You will have to pay a transfer fee when moving your existing debt onto a 0% balance transfer card though, which is a small percentage of the debt you’re transferring.
+You will have to pay a transfer fee when moving your existing balance onto a 0% balance transfer card though, which is a small percentage of the amount you’re transferring.
+Try to clear your balance before the 0% deal ends.

 Representative Example: If you spend £1,200 at a purchase interest rate of 20.9% p.a. (variable) your representative rate will be 20.9% APR (variable).